Lapdance (song)

-"Lapdance" is a song by American rock/hip hop band N.E.R.D. from their debut studio album, In Search Of....
-The nu metal song features rappers Vita and Lee Harvey, and was produced by the Neptunes.
+"Lapdance" is a song by American rock and hip-hop band N.E.R.D. from their debut studio album, In Search of...
+The song features rappers Lee Harvey and Vita, and was produced by the Neptunes.
 The song compares politicians to strippers giving a lap dance for free, due to the use of their excessive propaganda without ever taking action.

 It was ranked number 93 on VH1's "100 Greatest Songs of Hip Hop".

 A remix of "Lapdance" by Trent Reznor appeared on the compilation album Spin This.
 Although it is censored, an uncensored version of the remix is available on a rare promo single disc.
 A remix of "Lapdance" by Paul Oakenfold appeared on the soundtrack album Swordfish.
 In 2020, the UK band Wargasm released a cover of the single.